algolia/instantsearch/packages/instantsearch-specs/content/widgets/infinite-results.md

     description: the list of hits
   - name: .ais-InfiniteResults-item
     description: the hit list item
-  - name: .ais-InfiniteResults-showMore
+  - name: .ais-InfiniteResults-loadMore
     description: the button used to display more results
-  - name: .ais-InfiniteResults-showMore--disabled
+  - name: .ais-InfiniteResults-loadMore--disabled
     description: the disabled button used to display more results
   - name: .ais-InfiniteResults-footer
     description: the footer of the widget (optional)